-Everyone knows that our countryside and the wildlife it supports is under increasing pressure – but how much more pressure would there be without the influence of shooting sports?
-Management of land and species for shooting is worth more than £250 million a year and has massive benefits for conservation; BASC strives to have this recognised by politicians, the media and the public.
+People know that our countryside, and the wildlife it supports, is under increasing pressure – but how much more pressure would there be without the influence of shooting sports?
+Nearly £250 million is spent on conservation every year.
+BASC strives to have this recognised by politicians, the media and the public.

 Green Shoots is endorsed by Natural England, Natural Resources Wales, Scottish Natural Heritage, the Northern Ireland Environment Agency and the Environment Agency (which covers England and Wales).
 This shows the strong support BASC and the shooting community have for their conservation efforts.